Avatar photo Michael Cooney

 • What was the value these leads generated for my business?

 Reporting that’s interactive rather than static lets you interrogate your data (drill down into individual leads to prove each is qualified) right from your reports and answer client questions on the spot.
+Being able to interrogate your data also means you can prove your data is correct before making decisions based on it.

 Say you’re evaluating campaign performance across three different platforms: Google Analytics, Google Ads, and your form builder.
 In Google Analytics, you see your campaign brought in 250 conversions last month.
 In Google Ads, it shows 235.
 And in your form builder, 275.
+Which is the right number?

 Without the ability to interrogate your data and see individual leads, you can’t verify which is correct.
 And that means you can’t optimize confidently based on it.